cashfree/cashfree-pg/docs/PaymentWebhookGatewayDetailsEntity.md

 `func (o *PaymentWebhookGatewayDetailsEntity) HasGatewaySettlement() bool`

 HasGatewaySettlement returns a boolean if a field has been set.

+### GetGatewayReferenceName

+`func (o *PaymentWebhookGatewayDetailsEntity) GetGatewayReferenceName() string`

+GetGatewayReferenceName returns the GatewayReferenceName field if non-nil, zero value otherwise.

+### GetGatewayReferenceNameOk

+`func (o *PaymentWebhookGatewayDetailsEntity) GetGatewayReferenceNameOk() (*string, bool)`

+GetGatewayReferenceNameOk returns a tuple with the GatewayReferenceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGatewayReferenceName

+`func (o *PaymentWebhookGatewayDetailsEntity) SetGatewayReferenceName(v string)`

+SetGatewayReferenceName sets GatewayReferenceName field to given value.

+### HasGatewayReferenceName

+`func (o *PaymentWebhookGatewayDetailsEntity) HasGatewayReferenceName() bool`

+HasGatewayReferenceName returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)